kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/08-deployment/01-prepare-for-deployment.md

 * Command click to open the specific file (in terminal window)

 ## Test
-* Run through your app
-* If all goes well you should see no console logs
+* You should have commented out or removed all console.logs you don't need
+* Do a check to and navigate through your app while looking at terminal and console to see if you app is working and there are no logs

+## Next Fragment